 Once we receive your application, a KEMI underwriter will evaluate the risks associated with your organization and your industry, then calculate insurance premium based on five key factors.

-A First Report of Injury should be submitted any time an employee is injured as a result of the employee’s job.
-As required under Kentucky law (KRS 342.038), the injury, regardless of severity, should be reported to KEMI as soon as possible, but at least within three (3) days of occurrence.
+A First Report of Incident should be submitted any time an employee is injured as a result of the employee’s job.
+As required under Kentucky law (KRS 342.038), the incident, regardless of severity, should be reported to KEMI as soon as possible, but at least within three (3) days of occurrence.

 Timely reporting is critical to maintain compliance with the law, control costs, and maximize service to all affected parties.

-The fastest and easiest way to report an injury or illness is through submitting the First Report of Injury online.
-A claim may also be reported by printing the First Report of Injury or Illness, or IA-1 form, and faxing it to 859-425-7822 or mailing to the address below:
+The fastest and easiest way to report an incident or illness is through submitting the First Report of Incident online.
+A claim may also be reported by printing the First Report of Incident or Illness, or IA-1 form, and faxing it to 859-425-7822 or mailing to the address below:

 ATTN: Claims Unit